Fresh Spotlight: Meet the Energy Transition team!

 “I grew up in Oregon and Washington,” Margaret says, “camping and canoeing out in the Cascade Mountains and surrounding areas.
 And I always had a strong love for the environment, which continued via a biology degree during my undergraduate studies.”
 For a while, Margaret was sure that she’d be a plant evolutionary biologist and geneticist.
 Instead, she found herself thinking more about climate change and its impacts.
 “So, I threw in the towel on what I had planned and got into more applied research on energy and climate,” she says, “spending a lot of time looking into natural gas and how we can change the paradigm so that we rely on it less and can mount this really large, and truly possible, energy transition.
 That landed me in this line of work and led me to Fresh Energy.”

-Thanks to each of their individual experiences, Margaret, Joe, Eric, MK, and Caitlin are now able to bring their varied expertise to their work at Fresh Energy, overseeing the organization’s work on strategic investments and opportunities that shift us to a clean energy economy.
+Thanks to each of their individual experiences, Margaret, Eric, and Caitlin are now able to bring their varied expertise to their work at Fresh Energy, overseeing the organization’s work on strategic investments and opportunities that shift us to a clean energy economy.

 “Our team is awesome because we are at that leading edge of the movement,” Margaret says, “working to decarbonize sectors of the economy that have historically not received as much attention, both from the public and also in Fresh Energy’s portfolio of work.”
 She adds, “Our work is aimed at thinking about how the transportation sector, the buildings sector, and the industrial sector collide, and how to mount an equitable and effective transition to achieve carbon-neutral economies by 2050 in those harder-to-decarbonize spaces of our economy here in Minnesota and beyond.”

-Joe adds, “We’re very dynamic in the sense that everyone on our team is here to push and get to work transitioning sectors of the economy that society hasn’t always paid attention to but that touch our lives every day.”
+The Energy Transition team is very dynamic in that everyone on the team is here to push and get to work transitioning sectors of the economy that society hasn’t always paid attention to but that touch our lives every day.
 And it helps having folks on the team who are technical-minded, as well as folks who are rooted in advocating and campaigning to get everyday people involved in this movement.
-Joe points out, “Trying to solve these often really difficult problems can’t be done through a one-size-fits-all, cookie-cutter approach.
-So, we try to celebrate our different skill sets and different personalities while working toward the same goal.
-It’s something I’m thankful for that makes the work we do even better.”
+Trying to solve these often really difficult problems can’t be done through a one-size-fits-all, cookie-cutter approach.
+So, this team aims to celebrate their different skill sets and different personalities while working toward the same goal.

 “There are a number of different avenues we take to support our work,” notes Caitlin.
 “From the regulatory side to legislative advocacy to community engagement that occurs at regional, state, and local levels—our interdisciplinary approach really lends itself to the different needs in our program focus areas.”
 In Margaret’s words, “Society often approaches the energy transition in a siloed way.
 Our team is presenting a model of a multifaceted, economy-wide transition that we should be paying attention to, so that we can have the conversation at a more national level about how that multifaceted approach can serve us all.”